abberdeen/circuitid-csharp/docs/DirectoriesApi.md

 ## Createdirectory

-> Getdirectory200Response Createdirectory (Directories directories)
+> Getdirectory200Response Createdirectory (DirectoriesCreateOrPatch directoriesCreateOrPatch)

 Create a new object